 Maximizing Your Existing Content for SEO

 So, your website has content.
 But is the content SEO-friendly?
-Most home builders will have websites with the standard pages (About Us, Communities, Floor Plans, Our Process, etc.), and the content is pretty straightforward.
+Most home builders will have websites with standard pages (About Us, Communities, Floor Plans, Our Process, etc.), and the content is pretty straightforward.
 But, by adding targeted keywords to your content, you can attract more potential customers.
 Keywords are terms entered into a search engine’s query box when someone is looking for information.
 So, a sample query would be “home builders Denver.”
-By incorporating this phrase and similar terms naturally into your website’s content, you will increase your search value.
-Some free programs are available such as Google’s Keyword Planner and Uber Suggest, which can help you see keyword volumes and offer potential keyword ideas.
-Of course, if you don’t want to tackle this on your own, most digital agencies will research it for you.
-Though, typically there is a charge associated with this research.
-Home builder marketing agencies will most likely have paid versions of SEO software such as SEMrush, Moz, and SpyFu.
-These software programs will do a more in-depth analysis and can create a plan at a much faster rate than the free program.
+Incorporating this phrase and similar terms naturally into your website’s content will increase your search value.
+Some free programs, such as Google’s Keyword Planner and Uber Suggest, can help you see keyword volumes and offer potential keyword ideas.
+Of course, if you don’t want to tackle this alone, most digital agencies will research it for you.
+Typically, there is a charge associated with this research.
+Homebuilder marketing agencies will likely have paid versions of SEO software such as SEMrush, Moz, and SpyFu.
+These software programs will do a more in-depth analysis and can create a plan much faster than the free program.

-Getting words to rank is much more difficult and time-consuming than just adding some keywords to your existing content on your website.
+Getting words to rank is much more complex and time-consuming than just adding some keywords to your existing content on your website.

 Keywords vs. Long-Tailed Keywords

 Competition is fierce for the most popular keywords.
-Using the above example of “home builders Denver,” there are around 1,000 searches each month using this term.
-To rank for this, it will take a lot of time, money, and strategizing.
-But, if you choose “custom home builders Denver Colorado,” there are around 250 monthly searches for this term, and it would be easier to rank for since there is less competition.
+Using the above example of “home builders Denver,” around 1,000 monthly searches use this term.
+It will take a lot of time, money, and strategizing to rank for this.
+But, if you choose “custom home builders Denver Colorado,” there are around 250 monthly searches for this term, and it would be easier to rank since there is less competition.
 This term is known as a long-tailed keyword.
 Long-tailed keywords are key phrases with more specific terms and are usually easier to rank for.
 Another good long-tailed keyword strategy is to identify geographic searches in surrounding areas.
-For example, the term “new home construction Aurora Colorado” has close to 150 searches each month, and your chances of ranking for these keywords is a less complicated process.
+For example, the term “new home construction Aurora Colorado” has close to 150 searches each month, and your chances of ranking for these keywords are less complicated.